-\textbf{Continual Visual Instruction Tuning in MLLMs.} Existing visual instruction tuning methods often focus on fixed tasks~\citep{zhu2024minigpt, bai2025qwen2}, overlooking continuously emerging visual instruction data~\citep{maharana2025adaptinfty, guo2025hide}.
-To adapt MLLMs to dynamically changing data distributions, \emph{continual visual instruction tuning} (CVIT) has been proposed, which aims to learn new tasks while preserving knowledge from previously encountered instruction data~\citep{he2023continual}.
-To reflect real-world distribution shifts, various CVIT benchmarks (\eg COAST~\citep{cao2024continual}, UCIT~\citep{guo2025hide}) and strategies (\eg Fwd-Prompt~\citep{zheng2024beyond}, SEFE~\citep{chen2025sefe}) have been proposed.
-However, they train MLLMs on all data, leading to overfitting~\citep{rice2020overfitting, zhai2023investigating}, high computational costs~\citep{wang2024separable, panos2025efficient}, and training delays~\citep{caccia2022anytime, ghunaim2023real}.
-Although aL-SAR~\citep{seo2025budgeted} improves efficiency through dynamic layer freezing based on batch informativeness, it still uses the full dataset, limiting its overall efficiency. \textbf{Data Selection.} Motivated by the observation that not all data contribute equally to learning, recent work explores selecting informative subsets to match full-data performance with lower training cost~\citep{lee2024concept, abbas2024effective, qin2024infobatch}.
-Bayesian~\citep{deng2023towards} and RHO-LOSS~\citep{mindermann2022prioritized} improve efficiency by data selection but require a reference model pretrained on the full dataset.
-TIVE~\citep{liu2024less} uses smaller reference data, but requires full-layer gradient computation, incurring high computational overhead.
-This reliance on reference models limits their use in CVIT, where sequentially arriving data makes full-data pretraining infeasible.
+\textbf{Data Selection.} Motivated by the observation that not all data contribute equally to learning, recent work explores selecting informative subsets to match full-data performance with lower training cost~\citep{lee2024concept, abbas2024effective, qin2024infobatch}.
+Bayesian~\citep{deng2023towards} and RHO-LOSS~\citep{mindermann2022prioritized} enhance training efficiency by training only with a selected subset of data, but both require a reference model pretrained on the full dataset for data selection.
+TIVE~\citep{liu2024less} uses smaller reference data, but requires full-layer gradient computation, incurring high computational overhead that offsets any computation savings from data selection.
+This reliance on reference models limits their use in CIT, where sequentially arriving data makes full-data pretraining infeasible.
 To address this, reference model-free online sample selection methods like GradNorm~\citep{katharopoulos2018not}, InfoBatch~\citep{qin2024infobatch}, and DivBS~\citep{hong2024diversified} have been proposed.
-However, they select a fixed number of samples per batch based on difficulty or dissimilarity, limiting adaptability to varying data distributions, where some batches may contain more informative samples (\eg, newly encountered or forgotten) than others.
+However, they select a fixed number of samples per batch based on difficulty or dissimilarity, limiting adaptability to shifting data distributions, where some batches may contain more informative samples (\eg, newly encountered or forgotten) than others.
 SelfSup~\citep{sorscher2022beyond}, COINCIDE~\citep{lee2024concept}, and DBP~\citep{abbas2024effective} select samples by $K$-means clustering with a sensitive hyperparameter $K$, which is difficult to tune under non-i.i.d. streams due to representation shifts~\citep{ksikazek2025fenec}.
-Adapt-$\infty$~\citep{maharana2025adaptinfty} assumes known task boundaries and relies on costly intermediate gradients, limiting its real-world applicability.
+Recently, Adapt-$\infty$~\citep{maharana2025adaptinfty} tackles data selection under shifting data distributions, but it assumes known task boundaries and relies on costly intermediate gradients, limiting its real-world applicability.